Deepakraj9508/Spotify/README.md

 # Spotify
-a basic Spotify clone using HTML, CSS, and JavaScript.
+A functional Spotify clone using HTML, CSS, and JavaScript.
 This includes a player interface with play/pause controls, a playlist, and basic functionality.